Word of the year (Norway): 2014

 Fremmedkriger, meaning 'foreign fighter', was named word of the year.
 The choice reflected much focus in the Norwegian society on Norwegians who fight in the Syrian Civil war and related conflicts, mostly for ISIL.
-The word was used in Norwegian media for the first time in 2010 by terror expert Brynjar Lia who had gotten the word from fellow terror expert Thomas Hegghammer.
+The word was used in Norwegian media for the first time in 2010 by the terrorism expert Brynjar Lia who had gotten the word from fellow terrorism expert Thomas Hegghammer.

 2015

-The word of the year was det grøne skiftet/det grønne skiftet, referring to economic changes in an environmentally friendly direction.
+The word of the year was det grøne skiftet/det grønne skiftet, referring to economic changes in an environmentally-friendly direction.

 2016

 Hverdagsintegrering/kvardagsintegrering was chosen as the 2016 word of the year.
 Then-Prime Minister Erna Solberg popularized the term through using it in her annual New Year's speech.
 It refers to the work done by the public to help integrate refugees and immigrants into Norwegian society, showing that integration is not simply a governmental effort but also one undertaken by the average person.